 - ¼ teaspoon dried thyme

-- 1 bottle Pale Pilsen I used San Miguel
+- 1 bottle Pale Pilsen I used San Miguel (dark beer will yield even better results)

 - 1 teaspoon corn starch